richardlford/build-path-prefix-map-spec/spec.in.rst

      - We don't anticipate this to be a major use-case

-In the event of parse errors, the whole value of the variable should be treated as invalid rather than silently using the "good" parts.
+In the event of parse errors, the whole value of the variable should be treated as invalid rather than silently using only the "good" parts.
 The program should exit with an error code appropriate for the context, or if this is not possible then the parser must communicate the error in some way to the caller.

 Setting the encoded value